AMC Might Be Moving ‘The Walking Dead’ Off Netflix To New Streaming Home

-AMC and The Walking Dead might have a new video streaming business up their sleeve with the possibility of moving the high value franchise off of Netflix and putting it somewhere that they can possibly profit more from it.
+AMC and The Walking Dead might have a new video streaming business up their sleeve with the possibility of moving the high-value franchise off of Netflix and putting it somewhere they can possibly profit more.

 If the reports coming in from Deadline prove to be true, then AMC will be looking to take their extremely valuable property, The Walking Dead, off of Netflix and putting it on their own pay streaming platform, which will also include a plethora of other hit TV shows from their various networks.

-Although it is hard to say for sure, Netflix has been instrumental in making big hits out of major AMC TV shows like The Walking Dead, Breaking Bad and Mad Men.
+Although it is hard to say for sure, Netflix has been instrumental in making big hits out of major AMC TV shows like The Walking Dead, Breaking Bad, and Mad Men.
 But it is hard to really measure the impact that Netflix has had on their success when they first air on AMC.

 The future of TV: Is it just the walking dead? https://t.co/XUfbiRqjig @schroders #netflix #streaming pic.twitter.com/s0rwJIY7Us